kkartas/ETLForge/paper.md

 # Summary

 Extract, Transform, Load (ETL) pipelines are fundamental to modern data infrastructure.
-Testing these pipelines is challenging, as production data may be sensitive or unavailable, and manually creating realistic test data is a significant bottleneck [@Kimball2013]. `ETLTest` is a Python framework that addresses these challenges by providing an integrated solution for schema-driven synthetic data generation and automated output validation.
+Testing these pipelines is challenging, as production data may be sensitive or unavailable, and manually creating realistic test data is a significant bottleneck [@Kimball2013]. `ETLForge` is a Python framework that addresses these challenges by providing an integrated solution for schema-driven synthetic data generation and automated output validation.
 It allows data engineers and scientists to define data structures via a simple declarative schema and use it as a single source of truth for both creating test data and validating pipeline outputs, thereby improving the reliability and development velocity of data-intensive applications.

 # Statement of need